ononak/Reckon/README.md

 ## Regularization

-Regularization is a method to adjust how closely a model fits to data.
-Adding an additional term that penalizes the loss function is one of the ways of adjusting the output model.
-Linear regularization problems can be defined as follows.
+Regularization is a method used to control how closely a model fits the data, especially in ill-posed or ill-conditioned problems.
+One common approach is to modify the loss function by adding a penalty term that constrains the solution.
+This leads to the linear regularization problem, which can be expressed as:

 ![equation](https://github.com/ononak/SciTool/assets/17129016/e6623a28-9465-428a-9ea9-3986f7902d15)